Seldszar/archiver-webpack-plugin/README.md

 * `test`: All assets matching this RegExp are processed.
 Defaults to every asset.
 * `format`: The archive format.
 Defaults to `"zip"`.
 * `formatOptions`: The archive format options.
 Defaults to `"{}"`.
+* `archive`: An Archiver instance.
+Defaults to the built-in instance.

 [npm]: https://img.shields.io/npm/v/archiver-webpack-plugin.svg